OwlUniversal/Deepwoken-charisma/README.md

-I dont wanna say anything about this project install all librarys by yourself
+I dont wanna say anything about this project install all libs by yourself and dont ask me if smth doesnt work